Es En

 // internal/payments/payment_component_impl.go (OLD)

-func (s *PaymentService) Refund(userID string) error {
+func (s *PaymentService) Refund(ctx context.Context, userID string) error {

-u, err := s.userRepo.GetUser(userID) // Direct access to users repo!
+u, err := s.userRepo.GetUser(ctx, userID) // Direct access to users repo!

 if err != nil {